PurpleKingdomGames/indigo/indigo/docs/guides/howto-hello-indigo-tyrian.md

 For this guide we'll be using the `hello-indigo` example in either [mill](https://github.com/PurpleKingdomGames/hello-indigo) or [sbt](https://github.com/PurpleKingdomGames/hello-indigo-sbt).
-In the existing implementation clicking on the dots will create a new dot that then rotates around the canvas.
+In the existing implementation clicking on the game window will create a new dot that then rotates around the canvas.
 We'll modify this so that clicking a button does this job instead.